Cancer in Children and Adolescents

 The record should be kept in a safe place, and copies of the record should be given to all doctors or other health care providers who are involved with the child’s follow-up care, even as the child grows into adulthood.

-Many children’s cancer centers have clinics where survivors of childhood cancer can go for follow-up until they reach their early 20s.
+Many children’s cancer centers have clinics where survivors of childhood cancer can go for follow-up care until they reach their early 20s.
 Some cancer centers are now creating clinics dedicated to follow-up care for long-term survivors of pediatric and adolescent cancers.